openlibhums/memory-alpha/content/old-docs/manager/content/index.md

 <figure>
 <img src="../../nstatic/contact-manager.png"
-alt="../../nstatic/contact-manager.png" />
-<figcaption>Contact Manager interface.
-The sort handles indicate you can
-drag and drop to re-order your contacts.</figcaption>
+alt="Contact Manager interface.
+The sort handles indicate you can drag and drop to re-order your contacts." />
 </figure>

 ## Editorial Team